majakirsch/Internship/README.md

 * loading models into a new notebook with joblib
 * creating a web application with flask so that 'my' models are accessible at all time and from everywhere
+* tried to start with flask and immediatly got stuck